atin072003/DSA-Assignment/README.md

 Find its time and space complexities.
 Explain with suitable example.](answers/q13.md)
 14. [Find the median of two sorted arrays using binary search.
 Write its algorithm, program.
 Find its time and space complexities.
 Explain with suitable example.](answers/q14.md)
-15. [Find the k-th smallest element in a sorted matrix.
-Write its algorithm, program.
-Find its time and space complexities.
-Explain with suitable example.](answers/q15.md)
-16. [Find the majority element in an array that appears more than n/2 times.
-Write its algorithm, program.
-Find its time and space complexities.
-Explain with suitable example.](answers/q16.md)